rarysson/Flash/README.md

 # Flash

-A blazingly fast chat app.
+THE blazingly fast chat app.

 A study about Vue 3, Pug, Tailwind, and supabase.